-Table 16.1 Overview of Challenges to Accelerated Diffusion of Technological Innovations.
-Based on (Markard et al. 2020)
+Table 16.1 | Overview of challenges to accelerated diffusion of technological innovations.
+Source: based on Markard et al. (2020).

-Challenges Description Examples Innovations in whole systems Since entire systems are changing, also changes in system architecture are needed, which may not keep pace.
-Decentralization of electricity supply and integration of variable sources.
+Challenges Description Examples Innovations in whole systems Since entire systems are changing, changes in system architecture are also needed, which may not keep pace.
+Decentralisation of electricity supply and integration of variable sources.
 Interaction between multiple systems and subsystems Simultaneous, accelerating changes multiple systems or sectors, vying for the same resources and showing other interactions.
 Electrification of transport, heating and industry all using the same renewable electricity source.
-Industry decline and incumbent resistance Decline of existing industries and businesses can lead to incumbents slowing down change, and resistance from e.g. unions or workers.
+Industry decline and incumbent resistance Decline of existing industries and businesses can lead to incumbents slowing down change, and resistance, e.g., from unions or workers.
 Traditional car industry leading to facture closures, demise of coal mining and coal-fired power generation leading to local job loss.
 Consumers and social practices Consumers need to change practices and demand patterns.
-Less car ownership in a sharing economy, trip planning for public and non-motorised transport, fuelling practices in electric driving.
-Coordination in governance and policy Increasing complexity of governance requires coordination between multiple levels of government and a multitude of actors relevant to the transition, e.g. communities, financial institutions, private sector.
-Multi-level governance between European Commission and member states in Energy Union package.
+Reduced car ownership in a sharing economy, trip planning for public and non-motorised transport, fuelling practices in electric driving.
+Coordination in governance and policy Increasing complexity of governance requires coordination between multiple levels of government and a multitude of actors relevant to the transition, e.g., communities, financial institutions, private sector.
+Multilevel governance between European Commission and member states in Energy Union package.

-The literature on how, in a systemic way, the barriers to sustainability transition can be overcome in various circumstances has been growing rapidly over the past decades.
-A central element is that national systems of innovation can help achieving both climate change and sustainable development goals, by integrating new ideas, devices, resources, new and traditional knowledge and technological changes for more effective and adaptive solutions (Lundvall 1992).
-At the organizational level, innovation is seen as a process that can bring value by means of creating more effective products, services, processes, technologies, policies and business models that are applicable to commercial, business, financial and even societal or political organizations (Brooks 1980; Arthur 2009).
+as a process that can bring value by means of creating more effective products, services, processes, technologies, policies and business models that are applicable to commercial, business, financial and even societal or political organisations (Brooks 1980; Arthur 2009).

-The literature refers to the terms "technology push," "market pull," "regulatory push-pull," and "firm specific factors" as drivers for innovation, mostly to inform policymakers (Zubeltzu-Jaka et al. 2018).
+The literature refers to the terms 'technology push', 'market pull', 'regulatory push-pull', and 'firm specific factors' as drivers for innovation, mostly to inform policymakers (Zubeltzu-Jaka et al. 2018).
 There has also been growing interest in social drivers, motivated by the recognition of social issues, such as unemployment and public health, linked to the deployment of innovative low-carbon technologies (Altantsetseg et al. 2020).
 Policy and social factors and the diverse trajectories of innovation are influenced by regional and national conditions (Tariq et al. 2017), and such local needs and purposes need to be considered in crafting international policies aimed at fostering the global transition towards increased sustainability (Caravella and Crespi 2020).
-From this standpoint, a multidimensional, multi-actor systemic innovation approach would be needed to enhance global innovation diffusion (de Jesus and Mendonça 2018), especially if this is to lead to overall sustainability improvements rather than resulting in new sustainability challenges.
+From this standpoint, a multidimensional, multi-actor, systemic innovation approach would be needed to enhance global innovation diffusion (de Jesus and Mendonça 2018), especially if this is to lead to overall sustainability improvements rather than result in new sustainability challenges.